rtek1000/Datalogger_2039/README.md

 - - Output file with part of the data encoded in Base64.
 Need to decode the data to import into a spreadsheet, see the File Converter App.
 - - Formatting USB Flash Drive in Linux use the Disks application instead of Gparted (using GParted may cause an error, restarting the Datalogger).
 - - Formatting USB Flash Drive on Android did not cause an error (tested on Motorola Smartphone and Android version 10).
+- - Quick formatting may cause an error if the previous partition is not FAT, in this case use full formatting.
 - Edit parameters via USB keyboard.
 - - Keyboard may take a few seconds to recognize.
 - - Support to [Wireless Mini Keyboard with Touchpad built in](https://github.com/rtek1000/Datalogger_2039/blob/main/Hardware/Wireless%20Mini%20Keyboard/Mini_Keyboard_Colors.jpg) ([Tested with PT-BR layout](https://github.com/rtek1000/Datalogger_2039/tree/main/Hardware/Wireless%20Mini%20Keyboard)).